Poetry

 Original Oratory Overview

 In the Original Oratory category, participants write their own speech to be memorized and then performed.
 Participants will be assessed based on the content and delivery of the speech.
 Topics range widely; however, participants should be interested in their topic and stay on topic in their speech.
-Topics should be school and age-appropriate and be at least two and a half minutes and no more than seven minutes in length.
+Topics should be school and age-appropriate and be at least two minutes and no more than seven minutes in length.
 School appropriate means that a child should deliver a respectful and engaging speech about a topic of their choice.
 Participants are expected to write content that is age-appropriate.

 The speeches may be informative or persuasive and have humorous or serious aspects or a combination of both.